 Self-Hosted Deployment Guide¶

 Deploy CloudAEye Code Review in your AWS account with the CloudAEye Terraform configuration.
-The stack creates the network, ECS Managed Instances cluster, application services, data services, user pool, queues, and logging required for a self-hosted deployment.
+The stack creates the network, ECS Managed Instances cluster, application services, data services, authentication service, queues, and logging required for a self-hosted deployment.

 What Gets Created¶